 2

+Best heritage hotel.
 Without a doubt, JW Marriott El Convento Cusco is one of the most luxurious gay friendly hotels in Cusco.
-Set in a former 16th-century convent, the place is chock-full of colonial, Incan, and pre-Inca artifacts.
+Like other heritage hotels in town, this one lies in a former 16th-century convent and is chock-full of colonial, Incan, and pre-Incan artifacts.
 Hence, it feels more like a trendy museum than a modern hotel.
-What’s more, it boasts what is one of Cusco’s only hotel pools, especially since it sits right next to Plaza De Armas.
-Rooms are all stylish and sleek with bespoke furnishings, dark hardwood flooring, and swanky mod-cons.
-The most coveted of them are the six double rooms, with small balconies and terrace views.
-Do you love history?
-Suite 82 has an original Inca Wall!
-Bathrooms everywhere feature sandy travertine marble and feature deep-soaking bathtubs for romantic soaks with your partner.
+What’s more, it also boasts what is one of Cusco’s handful of hotel pools, especially since it sits right next to Plaza De Armas.

-Like we said earlier, this gay-friendly Cusco hotel has a pool, sauna, and steam room exclusively for hotel guests.
-The poolside shower is particularly impressive with music options, flashing lights, and nine jets of water.
-The basement level even has an Incan archeological site with a free guided tour every evening.
-After exploring the city after a long day, head to the therapy rooms for reflexology and hot stone treatments, wraps, and massages.
-The on-site fine dining restaurant serves Andean specialties and a breakfast buffet that’s one of Peru’s best!
-A bar and a cocktail menu wrap up the offerings here.
+As we said earlier, this LGBTQ-friendly Cusco hotel has a pool, sauna, and steam room exclusively for hotel guests.
+We were particularly impressed with the poolside shower, complete with music options, flashing lights, and nine jets of water.
+The basement level even has an Incan archeological site with a free guided tour every evening – so you know where you’d find us!
+After exploring the city after a long day, we’d head to the therapy rooms for reflexology and hot stone treatments, wraps, and massages.
+Finally, we’d wrap up the day with delicious Andean specialties and cocktails at the restaurant and bar.

 Belmond Palacio Nazarenas